MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 8. In your Edge browser, close the **Download** tab that you opened in this task to download the Azure Information Protection client.

-You have successfully installed the AIP Unified Label client on the Client 1 VM.
+You have successfully installed the Azure Information Protection Unified Label client on the Client 1 VM.

 ### Task 2 – Create a Sensitivity Label